mui/material-ui/docs/src/pages/components/tables/tables.md

 ## Data table

-The `Table` components are meant to have a close mapping to the native `<table>` elements.
+The `Table` component has a close mapping to the native `<table>` elements.
 This constraint makes building rich data tables challenging.

-You can find the [`DataGrid` component](/components/data-grid/) for use cases that are focused around handling a large amount of tabular data.
+The [`DataGrid` component](/components/data-grid/) is designed for use-cases that are focused around handling a large amounts of tabular data.
 While it comes with a more rigid structure, in exchange, you gain more powerful features.

 ## Customized tables